TeamJM/journeymap-docs/docs/en/server/endpoints/waypoint.md

 The External Waypoint Packet Listener is a feature that allows the server to send waypoints to the client.
 This is useful for server admins who want to provide waypoints to players without requiring an addon mod.

+!!! note "Stable API"

+    This packet is a stable, public interface intended for Bukkit and Paper plugins.
+Its channel and payload shape are kept backwards compatible, so plugins built against it continue to work across JourneyMap releases.

 ## **Examples**

 Below is an example of what the packet json looks like and what information the server sends to the client to process and interpret.